The Singing Kid: Plot

 But a meeting with pretty Ruth Haines (Roberts) and her 10-year-old niece (Jason) proves therapeutic.
-Roberts is an aspiring playwright, and Jackson decides to make his return to Broadway using her play.
-But he neglects to tell Roberts of the "surprise", and Roberts assumes he is trying to steal her play.
+Haines is an aspiring playwright, and Jackson decides to make his return to Broadway using her play.
+But he neglects to tell Haines of the "surprise", and she assumes he is trying to steal her play.

 The lover's quarrel is patched up at opening night, and the play is a rousing success.

 There are several elaborate musical numbers, the best remembered being "I Love To Sing-a" and "You're The Cure For What Ails Me".